UBPC: History of the UBPCs

 The workers at these state enterprises became collective workers overnight when they were given rent free land, limitless usufruct rights and production infrastructure with loans.
-The collective workers had free rein to democratically electing leaders of their UBPC, who would also present reports about their mandates to them.
+The collective workers had free rein to democratically elect leaders of their UBPC, who would also present reports about their mandates to them.
 The UBPC principles are to address labor shortages by stimulating productivity, to raise income with a greater production, to implement modern teamwork strategies by involving all members into decision making processes and management.
 (Harnecker) The positive CPA model of more than 20 years proved to work, which greatly influenced the formation of UBPC.

 The law authorizing the creation of UBPCs was passed on 20 September 1993.
 The law transformed many state farms into UBPCs.
 The law also granted indefinite usufruct to the workers of the UBPC.

 The law was passed to link the workers to the land, establish material incentives for increased production by tying workers' earnings to the overall production of the UBPC, and increase managerial autonomy and participation in the management of the workplace.

 The Cuban government hoped that these structural changes in the agricultural sector, coupled with other economic reforms, would alleviate the hardships experienced during the Special Period which followed the collapse of the Eastern Bloc and the COMECON.